jbloom1704/math480hw4problems/problem1.md

-	Consider Dirichlet's theorem of infinitely many primes. for any two positive coprime integers a and d, there are infinitely many primes of the form a + nd , where n = 0.
+	Consider Dirichlet's theorem of infinitely many primes. for any two positive coprime integers a and d, there are infinitely many primes of the form a + nd , where n = 0,1,2,....
 In other words, there are infinitely many primes which are congruent to a modulo d.

 	a, a+d, a+2d, a+3d, a+4d,.....

-	Since a and b are integer, then if a and b are relatively co-prime they by Dirichlet's theorem they generate an arithmetic progression of infinitely many primes.
+	Since a and b are integer, and if a and b are relatively co-prime they by Dirichlet's theorem they generate an arithmetic progression of infinitely many primes.
 	Now, if x/a is an integer, then